khavarilab/royal-terminal/README.md

 ### Download
 1. Download the macOS version from [here](https://www.royalapps.com/ts/mac/download).
-2. Find the connections file from [here](https://raw.githubusercontent.com/khavarilab/royal-terminal/main/resources/StanfordConnections.rtsz).
+2. Find the connections file [here](https://raw.githubusercontent.com/khavarilab/royal-terminal/main/resources/StanfordConnections.rtsz).
-3. Save the text web page as `StanfordConnections.rtsz` to your Documents folder.
+3. The text web page should be saved as `StanfordConnections.rtsz` to your Documents folder.

 ### Installation
 Install Royal TSX, open the app, from the menu bar (macOS):
 1. Install Plugins: Royal TSX > Plugins > install Terminal and File Transfer.
 Any other you may want.
-2. Restart app, then File > Open Document > StanfordConnections.rtsz.
+2. Restart app, then File > Open Document > <Your Documents> > StanfordConnections.rtsz.
 3. You can now view Connections and Credentials in the left-side bar.

 <img src="https://github.com/khavarilab/one-terminal/blob/main/resources/Image3.png" width="300">